ryukirisame/learnSystemDesign/Distributed Caching & Thrashing.md

 - End result:
     - Different servers return different answers for the same user.
     - Data is inconsistent across caches.
+- So the core problem is: When the source of truth (DB) changes, how do we make sure all copies of that data in different caches are invalidated and updated.
+- One solution is to use Sticky Sessions: A user always gets routed to the same Server.
+But this strategy has its own challenges.
 - With dedicated cache servers, this wouldn’t happen:
     - The cache cluster stores an item once.
     - All application servers see the same data.